14-17 November 2022

 QCEA’s Autumn 2022 study tour will provide a unique opportunity to learn about the EU, its policy-making mechanisms, as well as ways in which NGOs, civil society and common citizens can make a difference.
 The tour will include visits to EU institutions, workshops and discussions to dive deep into the issues.

-The week-long Study Tour costs between €483 and €622 (approx. £407-£524), depending on your preferred choice of accommodation.
-The price includes accommodation and travel between Brussels and Strasbourg, as well as breakfast and certain other meals.
+The Study Tour costs between €130 and €758 (approx. £101-£643), depending on your preferred choice of accommodation.
+The price includes accommodation as well as certain meals.

 If you are not able to cover the costs of the Study Tour, we offer a limited number of bursaries.
 Please reach out to us at firstname.lastname@example.org.